nationalparkservice/npmap-javascript-library/API.md

+# Important Notes

+Module properties and methods that start with an underscore (i.e. <code>_zoomToLatLngs</code>) are considered private and may change at any time.
+Do not use them.

 # Specifications

 By design, NPMap doesn't create or utilize traditional JavaScript classes.
 It, rather, uses simple objects and utility methods specific to whichever base API is being used by the map to convert objects to and from native base API objects.